Mattdozie/Design-Development-Analysis-and-Performance-Evaluation-of-Malaria-Parasite-Deep-Learning-algorithms/README.md

 ### Data Preprocessing:
 The images were uploaded and processed by resizing them to 200x200 pixels and labelled accordingly (parasitized = 0, uninfected = 1).
 This preprocessing facilitated standardized image sizes for efficient model learning.
 The dataset was then divided into training and test sets in a 7:3 ratio, ensuring adequate data for model training and evaluation.

+### Dataset
+The Dataset for this project can be downloaded from [Malaria Cell Images Dataset | Kaggle](https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria).

 ## Installation
 <div>
 <img src="https://img.shields.io/badge/-TensorFlow-FF6F00?&style=for-the-badge&logo=TensorFlow&logoColor=white" />